November 7th, 2020 | Amanda Williams, MacArthur Memorial

 Will bear the fruits of victory.”

 Had he not been a professional soldier, MacArthur might have become a coach.
 As Superintendent, he frequently lurked on the edges of the football field during practices.
-The star of the team at that time was “Red” Blaik, a Third Team All American.
-In the first decades of college football, before teams fielded distinct defensive and offensive units, players that lined up on the ends of the line on both offense and defense were referred to simply as “ends.”
+The star of the team at that time was “Red” Blaik, a Third Team All-American.
+In the first decades of college football, before teams fielded distinct defensive and offensive units, players who lined up on the ends of the line on both offense and defense were referred to simply as “ends.”
 Blaik was considered one of the best “ends” of his time.
 MacArthur took great interest in Blaik’s career and in the decades to come, both men would keep up a correspondence about football.

-team to beat it.”
+In 1919, MacArthur sent General John J. Pershing tickets to the Army/Navy game.
+He wrote to Pershing: “Army will turn out…a well-rounded team.
+The line is excellent, the ends good, and the backs fair, with a superb fighting spirit.
+It will not be a great team, but it will take a great team to beat it.”
 During MacArthur’s tenure, Army never bested Navy.
 Despite this disappointing record, he laid the groundwork for future teams.
 He lobbied congressmen to appoint gifted athletes to West Point and this effort would pay dividends in the thirties and forties.
 Even after his departure from West Point in 1922, wherever he was stationed in the world, he would fire off messages and exhortations to the West Point coach.
 He would also astound his staff with his encyclopedic knowledge of college athletes, team strategies and lineups.

 The US Olympic Team also benefited from MacArthur’s interest in sport.
 He had risen to prominence in athletic circles following the success of his intramural program.
 The program had even been adopted by the leading colleges of the country.
 When the president of the US Olympic Committee died shortly before the 1928 Olympics in Amsterdam, MacArthur was offered the job.
 A major general at the time, he immediately sought permission to accept the job from Army Chief of Staff Charles P. Summerall.
 General Summerall was a sports enthusiast himself and was more than willing to allow MacArthur to serve on detached duty for the duration of the Olympics.
 He was familiar with MacArthur’s theatricality and ability to charm, and he hoped that MacArthur’s involvement with the US Olympic Team would result in good publicity for the Army.
 With Summerall’s approval, MacArthur enthusiastically accepted the job.